 Madhwa Navami falls in the Hindu month of Magh, January – February in the Gregorian calendar.
-This year (2019) it is on 14th February.
+For the festival date click here.
 The day is celebrated as “Prayana”/Journey commemorating the journey of the great Indian saint and philosopher Sri Madhwacharya who left for Badrinath in 1317 A.D. to join his teacher Sri Vedavyasa never to return.
 He is still believed to be living there with Sri Vedavyasa.

 In Badrinath drive up to Mana village, which is the last Indian village on the India-China border.
 A one-kilometer trek up the hill will lead you to the caves where Sri Vedavyasa performed his penance.

 Sri Madhwacharya was born in 1238 A.D in Udupi and was called Vasudeva.
 He took Sanyasa/renunciation when he was 16 and was called as “Poornaprajna” and when he was appointed the head of the mutha/organization, he was known as “Anandateertha”.
 After he completed the commentary on Bhagavat Gita, he came to be known as Sri Madhwacharya.
 He was a good athlete and a master of the Vedas.
 He believed in the philosophy of “Dwaitha Vedantha”/dualistic.